evansims/uximage/README.md

 * Retina/HiDPI image swapping (see the Strategy section)
 * Dynamic image swapping triggered by viewport resizing
 * Lazy image loading, with unloading support to conserve memory.
-* Automatically use WebP versions of image assets when the browser supports it.
+* Automatically use WebP versions of an image when the browser supports it.
-* Bandwidth detection to limit image assets on slow network connections
+* Bandwidth detection to limit image resolution choices on slow network connections

 The library is intended to be as lightweight as possible and avoids imposing dependencies.
 However, as with other techniques out there, it requires you to adapt your markup.